 Education Programs Director

-MARK KVETON has been involved as a staff member or performer with Pacific Crest Youth Arts Organization for nearly 15 years.
+MARK KVETON has been involved as a staff member or performer with Pacific Crest Youth Arts Organization for 15 years.
 He currently serves as the Education Programs Director, overseeing Pacific Crest’s educational camps, workshops and virtual learning programming.
 Prior to this, Mark managed the teaching and coordination of the Drum Major and student leadership teams while also founding the Pacific Crest Drum Major Camps, which he still runs today.
 His drum corps performance experience includes the Pacific Crest Drum and Bugle Corps from 2008-2011 (Drum Major) and the 2019 Pacific Crest Rose Parade Ensemble (Conductor).

 Mark’s academic degrees include a M.S. in Arts Leadership from the University of Southern California and a B.A in Psychology and Social Behavior from the University of California, Irvine.
-Mark holds a full-time position with USC as an Associate Director of Admission and Student Success for the USC Dornsife College of Letters, Arts and Sciences.
+Mark holds a full-time position as an Associate Director of Admission and Student Success for the USC Dornsife College of Letters, Arts and Sciences.

 He lives with his wife Antoinette (fellow Pacific Crest alum) in Arcadia, CA.